slo1958/sl-xj-lib-data/GETTING STARTED.md

-# sl-xj-lib-data
+# Getting started with sl-xj-lib-data
 Data handling classes

 About Xojo version: tested with Xojo 2024 release 4.1 on Mac.

-Latest update this document: 2025-02-02
+Latest update this document: 2025-04-18

 ## Adding the library to your project